This list was updated May 4, 2017, to reflect Netflix’s current offerings.

-The abundance of Netflix Streaming options can be so overwhelming that even picking the right genre to fit a mood can be an all-night affair.
+The abundance of Netflix streaming options can be so overwhelming that even picking the right genre to fit a mood can be an all-night affair.
 Sometimes you just want to cut to the chase and watch a great film.
 That’s why we’ve sorted through thousands of possibilities to present you with the best movies on Netflix.
-Critical consensus, general popularity, legendary status — if a movie could be considered great (and it’s on Netflix), you’ll find it below, broken down by each genre..
-As always, feel free to note anything we’ve left out in the comments.
+Critical consensus, general popularity, legendary status — if a movie could be considered great (and it’s on Netflix), you’ll find it below, broken down by each genre.
+As always, feel free to note in the comments anything we’ve left out.
 We’ll update this list as titles are added and removed.

 Joe Wright earned plaudits for his dazzlingly elaborate five-minute tracking shot along the war-torn ruins of Dunkirk beach, but that same ambition and painterly visual grace persists through the rest of the film.
 A moment’s indiscretion and a young girl’s jealous imagination send a family into crisis during this handsomely wrought historical epic, featuring a star-making turn from a young Saoirse Ronan.

 Could this yellowed postcard, a cherished recollection of a childhood summer romance during the late ’60s, be Wes Anderson’s finest film?
 The avowed aesthetic fetishist is in top form as he turns the island of New Penzance into a cozy little world unto itself.
 Emotional cores don’t get much more poignant than the innocent courtship between quote-unquote “troubled” Suzy and orphaned Sam.
 Don’t like it?
 I love you, but you don’t know what you’re talking about.

 Schindler’s List (1993)